Wordpress SEO: The Only Guide You Need

 Great tips, Glen!
 Bookmarked and sphunn.

 Thanks for these tips Glen!
-Worth while for those of us who do not use Wordpress SEO to the fullest!
+Worth while for those of us who do not use WordPress SEO to the fullest!

 Thank you,